AndreaCrotti/Unit-testing-talk/unit.rst

 ========

 - set a tracer function
+- runs a script
 - keep track of all the lines executed
 - show a report

+.. integrates well with nose and other test runners
+..
+TODO: talk about test discovery somewhere

 Real conversion
 ===============